-Deep financial services experience, particularly in insurance

-In-depth regulatory knowledge and experience
+Deep financial services and regulatory knowledge and experience

-Governance experience and strong leadership qualities

-Significant experience in strategic planning and implementation
+Governance experience and strong leadership qualities Significant experience in strategic planning and implementation

-Nick's extensive regulatory knowledge, leadership qualities and governance experience are essential to his role as Chair of Scottish Widows Group and helps deepen the Board's considerations of important industryrelated matters.
+Nick's extensive regulatory knowledge, leadership qualities and governance experience are essential to his role as Chair of Scottish Widows Group and helps deepen the Board's considerations of important industry-related matters.

-External appointments: Chairman of Reach plc (formerly Trinity Mirror plc) and of their Nomination Committee.
-He is also Chairman of the Royal Northern College of Music and a member of the Board of Opera Ventures.
+External appointments: Chairman of the board of Reach plc, Chairman of the charity Prisoners Abroad and a member of the board of Opera Ventures.

-8. Stuart Sinclair Independent Director
+7. Stuart Sinclair Independent Director